fieldtrip/website/tutorial/distributedcomputing_parfor.md

         cfg = [];
         avgFICplanarComb = ft_combineplanar(cfg, avgFICplanar);

-        %% Save subject results
-        allsubj_FIC_pc{i_set} = avgFICplanarComb;
+        % Save the results from this subject allsubj_result{subjectnr} = avgFICplanarComb;

-        %% HERE you would definitely save the results to file, in a non-tutorial script, since this is the end of the per-subject analysis end
+        % HERE you would definitely save the results to file end

-    %% Calculate grand average
-    cfg = [];
+    % Calculate the grand average over multiple subjects cfg = [];
     cfg.channel   = 'all';
     cfg.latency   = 'all';
     cfg.parameter = 'avg';
-    grandavgFIC = ft_timelockgrandaverage(cfg, allsubj_FIC_pc{:});
+    grandavgFIC = ft_timelockgrandaverage(cfg, allsubj_result{:});

-    %% HERE you would save the grandaverage results to file, in a non-tutorial script
+    % HERE you would save the grand average to file

     cfg = [];
     cfg.showlabels  = 'yes';
     cfg.layout      = 'CTF151_helmet.mat';
-    figure; % Create a fresh figure for the next plot ft_multiplotER(cfg, grandavgFIC)
+    cfg.figure      = figure; % Create a fresh figure
+    ft_multiplotER(cfg, grandavgFIC)

+{% include markup/info %}
+Saving data and figures to disk can be done using the MATLAB [save](https://www.mathworks.com/help/matlab/ref/save.html) and [savefig](https://www.mathworks.com/help/matlab/ref/savefig.html) or [saveas](https://www.mathworks.com/help/matlab/ref/saveas.html) commands.
+Since you want to distinguish the data from different subjects, you can use  [sprintf](https://www.mathworks.com/help/matlab/ref/sprintf.html) to construct a unique filenames.

+For example:

+    filename = sprintf('avgFIC_Subject%02d.mat', subjectnr);
+    save(filename, 'avgFIC')

+or to write the data in different directories for every subject:

+    subjid = sprintf('Subject%02d', subjectnr);
+    filename = fullfile('results', subjid, 'avgFIC.mat');
+    save(filename, 'avgFIC')

+Most FieldTrip functions also support the `cfg.inputfile` and `cfg.outputfile` options, which means that you can do something like

+    subjid = sprintf('Subject%02d', subjectnr);
+    filename = fullfile('results', subjid, 'avgFIC.mat');

+    cfg = [];
+    cfg.trials      = (data_all.trialinfo==3);
+    cfg.outputfile  = filename;
+    avgFIC = ft_timelockanalysis(cfg, data_all);

+and

+    subjid = sprintf('Subject%02d', subjectnr);
+    filename = fullfile('results', subjid, 'avgFIC.fig');

+    cfg = [];
+    cfg.layout = 'CTF151_helmet';
+    cfg.outputfile = filename;
+    ft_multiplotER(cfg, avgFIC);
+{% include markup/end %}

 ## Multi-subject, parfor loop

-To do the same analysis as above, but in parallel over the subjects, all we have to do is change the for to a parfor.
+To do the same analysis as above, but in parallel over the subjects, all we have to do is change the `for` to a `parfor`.
 This holds if the sequential loop was already set up as above.
 However, often a sequential loop is not directly ready for parallel computing, or can be improved to be more robust.

 ### Exercise

 {% include markup/info %}
--   Add SubjectSEF.ds in the middle of the list of datasets.
+-   Add SubjectSEF.ds in the middle of the list of `allsubj_dataset`.
 What happens when running the script?
-What results are available inside the allsubj_FIC_pc variable?
+What results are available inside the `allsubj_result` variable?
-- Remove the line near the top that states "allsubj_FIC_pc = cell(1, nr_subjects); % Initialize the output variable", and change the last non-comment line within the loop to read "allsubj_FIC_pc{end+1} = avgFICplanarComb;" What happens when running the script?
+- Remove the line near the top that states `allsubj_result = cell(1, nsubj)` and change the last non-comment line within the loop to read `allsubj_result{end+1} = avgFICplanarComb`.
--   After the comment line "%% HERE you would save intermediate results to file, in a non-tutorial script", add an actual save call, to save the intermediate result avgFIC to a mat file, e.g. "save('avgFIC.mat', 'avgFIC');".
 What happens when running the script?
+-   After the comment line `% HERE you could save intermediate results to file`, add the code to save the intermediate result to disk, e.g. `save('avgFIC.mat', 'avgFIC')`.
+What happens when running the script?
 {% include markup/end %}

-    %% Loop over subjects
+    nsubj = 4;
-    datasets = {'Subject01.ds', 'Subject02.ds', 'Subject03.ds', 'Subject04.ds'};
+    allsubj_dataset = {'Subject01.ds', 'Subject02.ds', 'Subject03.ds', 'Subject04.ds'};
-    nr_subjects = length(datasets);
-    allsubj_FIC_pc = cell(1, nr_subjects); % Initialize the output variable
+    allsubj_result  = cell(1, nsubj); % Initialize the output variable

+    % Loop over subjects
-    parfor i_set = 1:nr_subjects
+    parfor subjectnr = 1:nsubj

-        %% Select current subject
+        % Select current subject
         % Get the info of the subject for this loop iteration
-        % In this case, only the dataset name subjectinfo = datasets{i_set};
+        % In this case, only the dataset name subjectinfo = allsubj_dataset{subjectnr};

-        %% Trial definition
+        % Trial definition
         cfg                         = [];
         cfg.dataset                 = subjectinfo;
         cfg.trialfun                = 'ft_trialfun_general';          % this is the default